tangentsoft/pidp8i/README.md

-If you're reading this file within an unpacked distribution of the PiDP-8/I software, you may [skip to the next section](#configuring), because you have already achieved this section's aim.
+If you're reading this file within an unpacked distribution of the PiDP-8/I software, you may [skip to the next section](#configuring), 'ecause you have already achieved this section's aim.

 If you are reading this [online][this] and have not yet downloaded and unpacked the software source code onto your Pi, this section will get